terascope/teraslice/docs/packages/data-mate/overview.md

 ### trim

-`trim(input, args) - Will trim the input, if given an array it will convert everything in the array excluding null/undefined values`
+`trim(input, context, args) - Will trim the input, if given an array it will convert everything in the array excluding null/undefined values`

 `args: { char?: String }`